ProfessorManhattan/packer-ubuntu-desktop/README.md

 # Base Ubuntu Desktop

-This repository contains the files necessary for building a minimal **Ubuntu desktop** that you can run with:
+This repository contains the files necessary for building minimal **Ubuntu desktop** VM images for the following virtualization platforms:

 * Parallels
 * Hyper-V